Tooth decay results from bacteria that live in plaque, causing damage to your teeth, which leads to cavities, abscesses, and tooth loss.Â

 Lastly, if you need to know more about this procedure or have more questions about other procedures, we offer a free consultation on WhatsApp Or Fill The Form Here.

-In AstaDent Clinic Turkey, we offer high-quality, specialized, and affordable dental treatment services.
-Visit Our full article about Tooth-Colored Fillings, or go back to the Blog.
+AstaDent Clinic Turkey offers high-quality, specialized, and affordable dental treatment services.
+Visit Our full article about Tooth-Colored Fillings, or return to the Blog.